Database Queries

 .withTableFields("tradeId", "date")

-Fields without alias
+Fields without an alias

 final IPreparedListQuery preparedListQuery =